Bucket List: Best Places to Visit in Kandy, Sri Lanka

 You will see rare and endemic bird species and dwell on ancient ruins of dwellings used by monks.
 Various flora and fauna can be found in this protected and well-taken area in terms of ecology.

 10. Stay at a Rainforest Resort

 Having a relaxing and extravagant place at the Cinnamon Citadel is your ideal retreat for a carefree getaway.
 This Modern Group-oriented Hotel in the hill country is bordering the Mahaweli River.
 Enjoy the view of sweeping green hills, misty mornings, and awe-inspiring moments.

 The resort is designed to reflect this rich history and majesty using ‘heritage’ red representing royalty and white spaces, symbolizing a modern, chic, and sophisticated ambiance.

 11. Head up the hill and visit the Bahirawakanda Buddha Statue

 The Bahirawakanda Buddha Statue is built at Sri Maha Bodhi Temple, located on the top of the Bahirawa Kanda hill.
 This gigantic sculpted white statue, standing at 88 feet, is one of the most giant Buddha statues found in Sri Lanka.

 Buddha is seated in an iconic Nirvana pose, which can be seen in Kandy’s whole city.
 You can climb the top of the hill for panoramic shots for spectacular photographs and memories.
 It’s recommended to visit at night when the entire statue is lit up, and the city looks like a map of twinkling stars.

 12. Sip Your Tea at the Ceylon Tea Museum

-This spectacular museum has four floors of different purposes.
-It displays ancient machinery, library, auditorium facilities with audio and visual presentations on the ground and second floor.
+This spectacular museum has four floors for different purposes.
+It displays ancient machinery, library, and auditorium facilities with audio and visual presentations on the ground and second floor.